Tristan296/Universal-MacAssistant/README.md

 3. Open terminal and run `python3 main.py`
 4. Choose from the available prompts or talk to ChatGPT

-The way the default prompt works is that if the user says something that starts with the trigger words, WhisperGPT-Assistant will act as an Assistant to perform various functions.
+The way the default prompt works is that if the user says something that starts with the trigger words, IntelliVoiceGPT will act as an Assistant to perform various functions.
 If the user says something that does not contain the trigger words, the assistant will act as a normal instance of ChatGPT.

 ![Screen-Recording-2023-06-21-at-8](https://github.com/Tristan296/IntelliVoiceAI/assets/109927879/8d2d36b4-0e99-4ad5-ab27-86dd6bcc6b45)